-Poor management of MRO inventory can crush a business, but, strangely, small businesses tend to avoid targeted MRO inventory management.
+Poor management of MRO inventory can crush a business, but, strangely, small businesses tend to avoid targeted MRO inventory management (see what is inventory).
 And that poor management compounds and creeps up on them.
 Until, one day, they collapse under enormous and unforeseen overhead costs.

 What Is MRO Inventory?
 An MRO Inventory Definition

 MRO inventory stands for maintenance, repair, and operation inventory.
 The MRO inventory meaning is all the consumable materials, supplies, and equipment needed for manufacturing that aren’t a part of ending finished goods inventory.

 So, we know what MRO inventory is, generally.
 But what is MRO inventory specifically?
 Here are some MRO inventory examples that illustrate the type of supplies typically included in MRO inventory:

 - Personal protective equipment (PPE) like gloves, masks, earplugs, safety glasses, hard hats, and respirators

 - Cleaning supplies including disinfectant, brushes, mops, brooms, and buckets